 The price is a little steeper than many 100% pure argan oil tinctures, but you get a veritable cocktail of superfoods for your skin.
 It will last you a long time since you’ll only need 2 or 3 drops a day.

-This luxurious argan oil mask for hair is blended with sweet almond oil, vitamins E and B5 to penetrate deeply into the hair shaft, and boost shine and strength.
+This luxurious argan oil mask for hair is made with pure Moroccan Argan oil (enriched with Keratin) to penetrate deeply into the hair shaft.
+It conditions, nourishes and locks in moisture in your hair.

 This product is also good for those with fine, limp or greasy hair, who feel putting pure oil directly onto their roots might weigh it down.